xdmushui/partner-center-sdk/develop/confirm-customer-consent-customer-agreement.md

 - Partner Center

 > [!NOTE]
-> The **Agreement** resource is currently supported by Partner Center in the Microsoft public cloud only.
+> Confirming customer acceptance of Microsoft Customer Agreement is currently supported by Partner Center in the Microsoft public cloud only.
 It is not applicable to:
 > - Partner Center operated by 21Vianet
 > - Partner Center for Microsoft Cloud Germany
 > - Partner Center for Microsoft Cloud for US Government